11 July, 2021

 It is important to remember in ethical scenario questions that there are no “right” or “wrong” decisions; what is important is that you can justify your decision making.
 Furthermore, you can rest assured that nobody is expecting you to know everything about medical ethics or medicolegal issues.
 Being able to draw on your present values and life experiences to come to a conclusion will be enough to satisfy your interviewers.

 You know this one: why do you want to be a doctor?
+You know that it takes a long time to become a doctor in Australia, and it's definitely not an easy journey, so you need a solid motivation to keep you going.
 Try explaining that in 5 minutes while sounding genuine, informed, intelligent and motivated but not arrogant, naive, boring or flippant.
 You also need to be able to tackle tricky follow-up questions that generally aim to challenge stereotypes and test that you have actually thought a lot about this decision (while not sounding too rehearsed!).
 Some medical schools avoid directly asking why you want to be a doctor, as this question is too easy to predict, so they might ask other questions around the same theme, such as “What would you do if you were not able to get into medicine?” or “How do you plan to maintain a good work-life balance as a doctor?”

 These are the stations that ask you to explain a scientific word or concept in lay terms - e.g. cell, nucleus.
 This is an important skill to develop as a doctor as doctors need to be able to explain complex diagnoses and treatment plans to patients.